 The Unimog's central research topics are the progress of robust perception systems, novel navigation methodologies in challenging environments, and the deployment of autonomous tooling in harsh or at least complex environments.
 Consequently, the vehicle's perception provides, for instance, detailed information about object detections, classifications, scene context, the evaluation of passages, plus obstacles.
 On top of that, there are biologically motivated methods for localization and general quality assessment of the sensor system.
 Especially in unstructured environments, a robot system is often influenced and disturbed by noisy and faulty sensor measurements.

-As part of the project, the U5023 was technically converted with a new steering and braking system to navigate the robot completely autonomic.
-The sensor system monitors the whole vehicle environment.
-That's why certain trajectory in unstructured terrain can be calculated.
-Furthermore, a complex simulation of the Unimog was built, which includes all the envelopes and characteristics of the vehicle.
-On account of this, it is possible to simulate risky manoeuvres in heavy terrain before testing it in real life.
+Therefore, project partners and lab members extended a standard Unimog 5023 for autonomous deployment, including a new steering and braking system, computing capabilities, and sensor systems.
+Furthermore, a complex simulation of the Unimog was built, including all the vehicle's extras and characteristics.
+On account of this, it is possible to simulate risky maneuvers in heavy terrain before testing them in real life.